Oahu

 Pearl Harbor

-The Pearl Harbor National Memorial site encompasses the USS Arizona Memorial, the Battleship Missouri, the Pacific Aviation Museum, and the submarine Bowfin.
-Arrive at the visitor centre before 08:30.
-The boat ride to the Arizona Memorial is free but requires a timed ticket (obtainable on the recreation.gov website or in person on the day, first-come-first-served).
-The Missouri and the Aviation Museum charge separately (around USD 27-30 each).
-The Arizona Memorial itself - the white structure spanning the submerged battleship hull - holds around 1,177 crew members still entombed in the hull below.
-It takes about 30 minutes on site; the boat ride and waiting time take longer.
+The Pearl Harbor National Memorial encompasses the USS Arizona Memorial, the Battleship Missouri, the Pacific Aviation Museum, and the submarine Bowfin.
+Arrive at the visitor centre before 8:30am.
+The free boat ride to the Arizona Memorial requires a timed ticket available at recreation.gov or in person on the day (first-come-first-served).
+The white structure spanning the submerged battleship hull holds around 1,177 crew members still entombed below.
+The Missouri and Aviation Museum charge separately (approximately USD 27 to 30 each).
+The entire experience takes a half-day minimum.

 The North Shore

 The seven-mile stretch from Haleiwa to Sunset Beach contains the most famous surf breaks in the world.
-In summer (May-October), the water is calm and swimmable.
-In winter (November-April), swells of 15-30 feet arrive from the north Pacific and the beaches are often closed to swimmers.
-Professional surf competitions - the Vans Triple Crown of Surfing, the Eddie Aikau Invitational - run here November through January when conditions align.
+In summer (May through October) the water is calm and swimmable.
+In winter (November through April), swells of 15 to 30 feet arrive from the north Pacific and professional competitions – the Vans Triple Crown, the Eddie Aikau Invitational – run when conditions align.

-Haleiwa town has changed from a fishing village to a tourist stop, but Giovanni’s shrimp truck on the main road still sells garlic butter shrimp from a graffiti-covered trailer for around USD 15 per plate.
-The shrimp farms nearby (visible from the road) supply the trucks.
+Haleiwa town has Giovanni’s shrimp truck on the main road: garlic butter shrimp from a graffiti-covered trailer for approximately USD 15 per plate.
+The shrimp farms nearby supply the trucks.

 Hanauma Bay

-Hanauma Bay Nature Preserve (USD 25 entry, advance reservation required, closed Tuesdays and sometimes Mondays) is a marine sanctuary in a volcanic bay where snorkelling among hundreds of tropical fish is almost guaranteed.
-The mandatory 10-minute video before entering covers the protected-area rules.
-Arrive early; reservations are released 60 days in advance at hanauma bay reservations.com.
+Hanauma Bay Nature Preserve (USD 25 entry, advance reservation required, closed Tuesdays) is a marine sanctuary in a volcanic bay where snorkelling among hundreds of tropical fish is almost guaranteed.
+Reservations release 60 days in advance at hanaumabayreservations.com.

 Food

-Poke - raw fish (typically tuna) cubed and dressed with soy sauce, sesame oil, and various additions - is the food for which Oahu is most credibly famous.
-Ono Seafood on Kapahulu Avenue charges USD 12-14 for a two-scoop poke bowl.
-It is one of the better versions in a city full of them.
+Poke (raw fish with soy sauce, sesame oil, and additions) is the food for which Oahu is most credibly famous.
+Ono Seafood on Kapahulu Avenue charges approximately USD 12 to 14 for a two-scoop bowl.
+Loco moco (rice, hamburger patty, fried egg, gravy) is correct and served everywhere.

-TheHandy is the app for Oahu’s TheBus public transit system (USD 3 per ride, USD 7.50 day pass).
-It reaches most of the major sights without a car.
-Renting a car for one day to cover the North Shore and Windward Coast is worthwhile; driving Oahu’s H1 during rush hour (07:00-09:00, 16:00-18:30) is not.
+TheBus covers most major sights without a car (USD 3 per ride, USD 7.50 day pass).
+Rent a car for one day to cover the North Shore and Windward Coast.
+Avoid H1 during rush hour (7am to 9am, 4pm to 6:30pm).